NGWPC/ngencerf-server/README.md

 ```

 # Running the server
-To run the server outside of Pycharm, use `runCerf.sh`
+To run the server, use `runCerf.sh`

 Running the server in production is likely very different,
 but it's important to run `pre_start.py` from `manage.py` before the server starts,